Saddi Washington: Oakland

 In 2006, Washington joined longtime Oakland head coach Greg Kampe's basketball staff as an assistant.
 The team had a winning season every year from the year he got there, 2006, to 2012.
 On September 3, 2013, Washington was promoted to Associate Head Coach.
 From 2013 to 2015, the team improved on every single year.

 Michigan

 On May 4, 2016, Washington was announced as a new assistant coach on the Michigan basketball staff under former head coach John Beilein.
 He was responsible for coaching the big men, including Moritz Wagner and D. J. Wilson whom both became NBA first-round picks.
 He was retained under new head coach Juwan Howard in 2019.

 In December 2020, Washington became the top ranked recruiter in the class of 2021 according to 247Sports Composite ranking for his involvement in the recruitment of five-star Michigan signees Moussa Diabaté and Caleb Houstan, along with four-star in-state Top100 Kobe Bufkin and Top100 point guard Frankie Collins.

+On April 8, 2024, it was announced that Washington would not return to Michigan under new head coach Dusty May.

+Michigan State

+On June 5, 2024, Washington joined Michigan State as an assistant coach under Tom Izzo.

 Personal life

-He is married to Channon Washington and has two children, Sidney and Caleb.
-Sidney is a member of the University of Pittsburgh Panthers women's gymnastics team.
+He is married to Dr. Channon Washington and has two children, Sidney and Caleb.
+Sidney competed two seasons at University of Pittsburgh Panthers as a member of their women's gymnastics team.
+She transferred to The Ohio State University and will compete with the Buckeyes for her final two years.